kendrajmoore/hackathon-portfolio/README.md

 ## Project Overview

-This project is to create a portfolio that is personalized to us using basic Flask, Python, HTML and CSS.
+Create a portfolio that is personalized to us.
 By creating a portfolio we can store the numberous projects we will be working on in the next 12-weeks and help us keep track of what we had accomplished.

 ## Technologies Used